nubolab-ffwd/svelte-fluent/src/routes/docs/overlay.svelte.md

 ---
-title: Localized
+title: Overlay (experimental)
 ---

 <script>
-	import ExampleStaticText from '$lib/site/examples/localized/static-text/Example.svelte'
+	import ExampleStaticText from '$lib/site/examples/overlay/static-text/Example.svelte'
-	import ExampleDynamicText from '$lib/site/examples/localized/dynamic-text/Example.svelte'
+	import ExampleDynamicText from '$lib/site/examples/overlay/dynamic-text/Example.svelte'
-	import ExampleAttributes from '$lib/site/examples/localized/attributes/Example.svelte'
-	import ExampleAttributesWithVariables from '$lib/site/examples/localized/attributes-with-variables/Example.svelte'
 </script>

 # {title}

-The Localized component renders a translation message and outputs it as plain text.
-The output can be customized by overriding the default slot of the component.
+The experimental Overlay component uses [fluent.js DOM Overlays](https://github.com/projectfluent/fluent.js/wiki/DOM-Overlays) to render translation messages that contain HTML markup.

+Usages of DOM overlays are to:

+- allow localizers to use some safe text-level markup in translations, and
+- allow developers to pass functional elements as arguments to translations.

 ## Examples